incoresemi/river_core/docs/source/config_ini.rst

 This chapter will discuss the syntax and structure of the config.ini file used by river_core.
 A sample `config-file`_ is present in the **examples** directory of the Git Repository.

-.. note:: `RiVer Core` can automatically detect the confiugration file present in the current directory.
+.. note:: `RiVer Core` can automatically detect the configuration file present in the current directory.

 Configuration options for river_core